AniOrava/code-test-4-4-2024/README.md

   - Include all even numbers.
   - Exclude numbers divisible by 50.
   - Include numbers divisible by 10 with an exclamation mark (e.g., 10!).
-	- Non-numeric values or negative values are not allowed
+  - Non-numeric values or negative values are not allowed.

 - Display the generated list of numbers separated by spaces.

 - Calculate and display the summation of all included numbers.